 - 2 cinnamon sticks

-- 1 tablespoon black peppercorns
+- 1 tablespoon sugar

 - Simmer the broth over low-medium heat for about 3 hours.
 During this time, keep skimming the surface of the broth to remove any impurities to ensure a clean and clear broth, otherwise the broth will turn cloudy.

-- Remove the spice pouch and discard.
+- Remove the spices and discard.

-- Taste the broth for seasoning – you might want to add some more water if the broth is too concentrated, or perhaps some salt or fish sauce if the flavour needs adjusting.
+- Taste the broth for seasoning – you might want to add some more water if the broth is too concentrated, or perhaps some more salt or fish sauce if the flavour needs adjusting.